JetBrains/guide/site/java/tutorials/your-first-spring-application/creating-spring-boot-application/index.md

 ## Create your Spring Project

-We'll use IntelliJ IDEA with Ultimate subscription for this tutorial because we want to create a new project using Spring Initializr.
+We'll use IntelliJ IDEA Ultimate for this tutorial because we want to create a new project using Spring Initializr.
 This functionality is only available with IntelliJ IDEA Ultimate.
 This tutorial is based off [Building an Application with Spring Boot](https://spring.io/guides/gs/spring-boot/).

 1. If you're in an IntelliJ IDEA project already, select **File | Project**.
 Alternatively click **New Project** on the Welcome screen.